Newsflash: She wasn’t required to wear one.

 German Chancellor Angela Merkel was in Saudi Arabia this week, holding wide-ranging talks with the kingdom’s rulers.
 But the topic of those discussions was mostly overshadowed by the fact that the leader showed up without a headscarf.

-“Defiant Angela Merkel arrives in Saudi Arabia without a headscarf,” the Daily Mail headlined its story.
+“Defiant Angela Merkel arrives in Saudi Arabia without a headscarf,” the Mail Online headlined its story.
 “Angela Merkel rejects headscarf dress code,” declared the Independent.
 “Angela Merkel snubs strict Saudi dress code as she arrives without headscarf”, wrote the Mirror.

 The dress code in Saudi Arabia is governed by Sharia law, which requires women to dress modestly.
 Both local and foreign women are expected to wear a full-length, long-sleeved abaya when out in public (though the rules are more relaxed in Jeddah, where Merkel was visiting, than the conservative capital of Riyadh).